Liquidity Definition: Meaning in Trading and Investing

 Key Takeaways

-• Definition: Liquidity describes how easily an asset can be traded for cash with minimal price impact; stronger ease of execution typically means tighter costs.
+• Definition: Liquidity describes how easily an asset can be traded for cash near the current price, reflecting ease of buying and selling.

-• Usage: It matters in stocks, forex, crypto, and indices for planning entries/exits, sizing, and timing around events.
+• Usage: It matters in stocks, forex, crypto, and indices when planning entries, exits, and position sizing across different time horizons.

 What Does Liquidity Mean in Trading?